mufazmi/apicraft/README.md

 ## Contributing

-Contributions are welcome!
+Contributions to the API Craft CLI Tool are welcome!
 If you have any suggestions, improvements, or issues, please submit them to the GitHub repository.

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/your-feature`).